NickFitton/nfitton/src/content/cards/2023-christmas-dad-and-ali.md

 slug: c8c4488a
 ---

-Hope you have a wonderful Christmas, we cant wait to see you to celebrate the new year!
+We hope you have a wonderful Christmas, we cant wait to see you to celebrate the new year together!
+Until then,